tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/数据导入与导出/使用DTS进行迁移_intl_en.md

 1. After the network connectivity test is successful, click **Save**.
 2. DTS begins to verify the migration task, and once the migration requirements are met, the migration task will be started.
 2. Upon task start, the task status will change to **Verifying**, indicating that another round of parameter verification is underway.
 During this process, you are only able to cancel or view the task or check the verification progress.
-3. After parameter verification is successful, data migration will start.
+3. After parameter verification succeeds, data migration will start.
 During data sync, changes in data offset, source instance, and destination instance key will be displayed.

 ### 5. Configure a migration alarm